Operational Technology (OT) Security Is Less Mature.

 According to Gartner, over the past 5 years, the number of medical devices requiring security hardening by a healthcare provider has increased by 45%.
 (Gartner) When it comes to OT device cyber security, it’s critical to have the device security context to then make intelligent decisions and reduce risk.

-(Infographic: The Four Levels of Maturity for OT Cyber Security)
+(Infographic: The Four Levels of Maturity for OT Security)

-- Level 4: Device Inventory and OT Cyber Security Monitoring Tool – Full Integration
+- Level 4: Device Inventory and OT Security Monitoring Tool – Full Integration

-- Level 3: Device Inventory and OT Cyber Security Monitoring Tool – Limited Integration
+- Level 3: Device Inventory and OT Security Monitoring Tool – Limited Integration

-- Level 2: Device Inventory and OT Cyber Security Monitoring Tool – No Integration
+- Level 2: Device Inventory and OT Security Monitoring Tool – No Integration

 This level involves software that can gather connected device information.
 The problem is there’s no integration with the inventory system (CMMS or EAM).
 The OT security monitoring software and inventory system are all operating independently.